Best Distortion Pedals For Guitar

 Our Distortion Selection Process

-There are hundreds of distortion pedals on the market these days and so it can be tough to pick.
-We select products to review that are getting great word of mouth reviews from players.
+There are hundreds of distortion pedals on the market these days, so it can be tough to pick.
+We select products that are getting great word of mouth from players.
 We watch to see what manufacturers are doing with new technologies.
-And we are very curious of new gear being guitar players ourselves!
+And we are very curious about new gear, being guitar players ourselves!

-So when it comes to new pedals, they have to be moving the needle in a new direction of sound and functions to be selected for review.
-We don’t want devices that are just copied knockoffs, we want great new gear for our readers.
-We want you to enjoy your new gear by having the right information before you buy!
+So when it comes to new pedals, they have to be moving the needle in the direction of sound and functions to be selected for testing.
+We don’t want devices that are just copied knockoffs, we prefer great new gear for our readers.
+We want you to enjoy your gear by having the right information before you buy!

-While we try to do the best reviews possible full of great information, sometimes you just gotta try it.
-Luckily not only are pedals getting better, but so is customer service from a lot of retailers.
+Luckily, not only are pedals getting better, but so is customer service from a lot of retailers.
 So if you buy through one of our links to Amazon or Sweetwater, you will be able to rest assured that they will make sure you are happy.
-Even if it means you gotta send it back to try something else!
+Even if it means you have to send it back to try something else!

-At the end of the day, its all about getting the right pedal for you needs, and so we help these review guides have been helpful, be sure to share them with others if they have.
+At the end of the day, it is all about getting the right pedal for your needs, and so we help these guides have been helpful, be sure to share them with others if they have.
 Someone else will be on the same journey for the perfect distortion!
 Just make sure to have the right supply!